Tapping the RCEP Opportunities: Hong Kong to Maximise GBA’s Unique Edge as a Business Platform

 18 November 2021

-Wing Chu, Business Advisory Manager, HKTDC Research; Yuki Qian, Regional Head of Policy, ACCA China
+Wing Chu, Section Head, Business Advisory, HKTDC Research; Yuki Qian, Regional Head of Policy, ACCA China

 The Regional Comprehensive Economic Partnership (RCEP) agreement is expected to bring huge benefits not only to traders, but also to many service providers throughout the Guangdong-Hong Kong-Macao Greater Bay Area (GBA).
 A large-scale trade agreement inked by 15 Asia-Pacific nations, the RCEP is seen as an essential means for supply chains to gear up for production in the region.
 While looking for new markets and committing to expand their overseas manufacturing bases, many companies within the region are facing the challenge of harnessing the recovery-led momentum in order to secure sustainable development as a way of moving forward in the post-pandemic era.
 In line with the above, this report examines the challenges and opportunities businesses face from the greater integration of the region’s economies, while also exploring the measures that should be taken to fully capitalise on the new production/sourcing advantages and market niches emerging from the provisions of the RCEP agreement.

 The Regional Comprehensive Economic Partnership (RCEP) agreement signed in November 2020 is set to create the largest free trade bloc in the world.
 The 15 signatories to the agreement, including China, 10 ASEAN member states, South Korea, Japan, Australia and New Zealand, are home to almost a third of all the people in the world and almost a third of the global economy.